Intevation/intelmq-webinput-csv/docs/user-guide.rst

 Mailgen Templates
 ~~~~~~~~~~~~~~~~~

-The CERTBund Rules expert bases its decision which Template to use
+The CERT-Bund Rules expert bases its decision which Template to use
 solely on the event itself.
 Additional information can be added by the
 Webinput operator.